lbryio/lbry.com/content/faq/host-content.md

 While the LBRY app is running, it communicates to the network what content you're making available.
-If somebody downloads content from you, you will recieve LBRY credits (LBC) for that.
+If somebody downloads content from you, you will receive LBRY Credits (LBC) for that.
 The prices are currently set by the app and can't be changed.

+Think of it like how torrents or any other peer-to-peer (P2P) service works.
+First you download a file from the hosts that have it available.
+When the download has finished, you become a host in the network other people can download from.